chaos-polymtl/chaos-lab/docs/research.md

       <img src="../assets/logo_research_topics/particles.svg" alt="Multiphase icon" style="float:right;height:90px;margin-left:1em;margin-bottom:0.5em;">
       <div>
         We leverage simulation and experiments to shed light on the physics of multiphase flows (both fluid–fluid and particle-laden flows).
-        This knowledge is leveraged to assist in the design or optimization of unit operations or manufacturing processes that contain these types of flows.
+This knowledge guides the design or optimization of unit operations and manufacturing processes involving such flows.
       </div>
     </div>